MattSheehanDev/windows-terminal/README.md

 ## Setup

-- Run `initSetup.ps1` to symlink settings file
+- Run `initSetup.ps1` from an Administrator PowerShell to symlink settings file